 We always rent bikes when we visit because it’s so much easier than trying to load all of our bikes up.
 There are hiking trails where we can explore mother nature at her finest.
+I always pack hiking sticks to make our hike easier.
 When we get tired of riding, we hop off and walk a ways.

 You can’t go without trying your hand at canoeing or paddle boat riding.
 There are gators in the lake as there are just about anywhere there is a body of water, so be cautious of them while you’re out taking in the scenery.
 We seldom ever see one and the only one’s we’ve seen have been a good distance away.

 One of the kids favorite things to do at Reed Bingham State Park is to play putt-putt.
 They’d play all day and night if there weren’t so many activities going on to chose from.

 The kids also enjoy swimming at the beach area and again, I want to caution against the gators.
 Always be cautious around water if gators are a concern and even if they aren’t.
 If it sounds like I have a gator phobia it’s because I do, lol.

 Make time to check out their “Turtle, Tortoise or Terrapin” program.
 We always make a game of seeing how many gophers we can find.
 Every year they release gopher tortoise hatchlings and the kids have a great time trying to find them in their homes.

 There are turtles in the water too so be watching for them where ever you are.
 These happen to be my favorite aquatic turtles which are yellow belly slider turtles.

 - 1 Pioneer Camp